Fresno councilmember partners with several agencies to give face masks to seniors

 FRESNO, Calif.
-(KGPE) — Fresno City Councilmember Luis Chavez partnered with several agencies to provide free face masks to senior citizens.
+(KSEE) — Fresno City Councilmember Luis Chavez partnered with several agencies to provide free face masks to senior citizens.

 Dozens of them got a free face covering Thursday morning at the Senior Citizens Village.